-For the fiscal year ended June 30, 2022, the District is subject to tax abatements granted by the State of Oklahoma - Oklahoma Tax Commission (Tulsa County).
+For the fiscal year ended June 30, 2023, the District is subject to tax abatements granted by the State of Oklahoma - Oklahoma Tax Commission (Tulsa County).
 Ad valorem exemptions are available for capital investments made by certain types of companies provided that qualified investment exceeds \$250,000 within the calendar year, and the company complies with certain payroll thresholds; qualifications are sometimes industry specific.

 County property taxes were reduced under the agreements entered into by the State of Oklahoma - Oklahoma Tax Commission.
 All information within the records of the State of Oklahoma Tax Commission is considered confidential unless public disclosure is provided for by law.
 The Oklahoma Tax Commission provides only those data sources which they deemed were authorized for release under state law.
-The Oklahoma Tax Commission declines to provide any information about the breakdown of the exemption by value or type of investment made.